AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/create-a-calendar-event-ics-file.md

 # Create a Calendar Event (.ics) File {#create-a-calendar-event-ics-file}

-A Calendar File token allows you to add a calendar event (.ics) link to your&nbsp;Marketo emails and landing pages.
+A Calendar File token allows you to add a calendar event (.ics) link to your Marketo emails and landing pages.

 1. Inside your program, go to **My Tokens** tab.